-Comprehensive income (loss) consists of net income and other comprehensive income including unrealized gains and losses on interest rate swaps.
+Comprehensive income (loss) consists of net income and other comprehensive income including unrealized gains and losses on the interest rate swap with Wells Fargo Bank, N.A.
 Accumulated other comprehensive loss is reported as a component of stockholders' equity.
-For the three months ended August 28, 2011, the comprehensive loss from the unrealized loss on the interest rate swap, net of \$184,000 of income taxes, was \$301,000.
-For the three months ended August 29, 2010, the comprehensive loss from the unrealized loss on the interest rate swap, net of \$105,000 of income taxes, was \$152,000.
+At November 27, 2011, the net comprehensive loss from the unrealized loss on the interest rate swap, net of income taxes, was \$235,000.
+At November 28, 2010, the net comprehensive loss from the unrealized loss on the interest rate swap, net of income taxes, was \$331,000.